 The following are some of my most opened and referenced books while I am drawing letters:

 This book was my main reference while drawing my first typeface.
 The book examines each letter in detail, comparing examples across different classifications of typefaces.
-It is very useful for figuring out visual compensations, metrics, and relationship between upper and lowercase.
+It is very useful for figuring out visual compensations, metrics, and relationships between upper and lowercase.

 Typographic letters come from calligraphic forms and learning some basic calligraphy really helps to create an understanding of letter shapes.
 The calligraphy section of this workbook is incredibly well-explained and has a great variety of traditional calligraphy models to reference.